chessapig/chessapig.github.io/_posts/crafts/2024-01-05-hyperbolic-origami.md

-**Question: a** Last class, we saw that a sheet of paper, no matter how it is bent or folded, always has zero gaussian curvature.
+**Question: 2a** Last class, we saw that a sheet of paper, no matter how it is bent or folded, always has zero gaussian curvature.
 Yet, we have made something with nonzero gaussian curvature.
 How is this possible?
 What changed?
 (This is a subtle question.
 Talk about it a few minutes before moving on.)

 <div class="card" >
     <h4 class="card-header">